12 St. Patrick’s Day “Facts” That Are Actually False

 False fact: St. Patrick’s Day is traditionally a party-hearty holiday

 The truth lies right there in the name: Saint Patrick’s Day.
 It’s a feast day for a Catholic saint, best known for converting native Irish people to Christianity.
 Until the 1700s, it was a day in the Catholic calendar in observance of a saint important to and popular in Ireland…and not much anywhere else.
 And even in Ireland, Catholics honored St. Patrick with prayer and quiet reflection.
 St. Patrick’s Day, as we know it today, started in America in the late 19th and early 20th century, when the large numbers of newly arrived Irish immigrants began using the day as a way to celebrate their Irish heritage.
-Celebrate the day with these easy and delicious Irish recipes.
+Learn more about how St. Patrick’s Day became a drinking holiday.

 False fact: Many of today’s St. Patrick’s Day traditions started in Ireland